Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: Introduction

-The Col-OSSOS project has acquired near-simultaneous multi-band observations of 92 TNOs.
+The Col-OSSOS project has acquired near-simultaneous multi-band observations of 102 TNOs.
 For all of the TNOs, photometry was acquired at Gemini Observatory in $g$ and $r$ bands, using the Gemini Multi-Object Spectrograph \citep[GMOS,][]{hook2004} and $J$ band using the Near Infrared Imager \citep[NIRI,][]{hodapp2003}.
-The data acquisition, reduction, and trailed image photometry methods \citep{fraser2016phot} are described in detail in \cite{schwamb2019} and summarized, including improvements since the previous publication, in \citet{fraser2021}.
+The data acquisition, reduction, and trailed image photometry methods \citep[TRIPPy]{fraser2016phot} are described in detail in \cite{schwamb2019} and summarized, including improvements since the previous publication, in \citet{fraser2021}.
 The photometry used in this work uses the values in \citet{fraser2021}, which presents the results of the six years of the Col-OSSOS photometry observations, including $g-r$, $r-J$, and some $u-g$ and $r-z$ photometry.
 Utilizing this full sample, \citet{fraser2021} determined that the surfaces of TNOs fall into two surface classes.
-Because the optical and near infrared (NIR) colors of TNOs broadly follow the reddening line, or line of constant spectral slope, \citet{fraser2021} recommends a re-projection of the colors into a principal component space, where one component is the distance along the reddening line (PC$^1$), and the second component is the distance away from the reddening line (PC$^2$).
-In this projection, the division between the two surface classifications, FaintIR and BrightIR, is a statistically significant linear gap in one of the principle component axes \citep{fraser2021}. \citet{fraser2021} found similar results for other color data using different optical and NIR bands, including additional Col-OSSOS bands and Hubble/WFC3 Test of Surfaces in the Outer Solar System \citep{fraser2012}.
-At low values of $PC^1<0.4$, the gap is less apparent and the spectral slopes of these objects more closely resemble the BrightIR surface type even for the few objects with $PC^2<-0.13$ and $PC^1<0.4$.
+Because the optical and near infrared (NIR) colors of TNOs broadly follow the reddening line, or curve of constant spectral slope, \citet{fraser2021} recommends a re-projection of the colors into a principal component space, where one component is the line integral distance along the reddening line (PC$^1$), and the second component is the distance away from the reddening line (PC$^2$).
+In this projection of $grJ$, the division between the two surface classifications, FaintIR and BrightIR, is a statistically significant linear gap in one of the principle component axes \citep{fraser2021}. \citet{fraser2021} utilized the Hartigan DIP test of bimodality \citep{hartigan1985}, which for objects with color uncertainties $<0.1$ magnitudes (the approximate gap width) has a $<2$\% chance of being drawn from a unimodal distribution.
+See \citet{fraser2021} for a detailed discussion of the significance of the gap and statistical tests used. \citet{fraser2021} found similar results for other color data using different optical and NIR bands, including additional Col-OSSOS bands and Hubble/WFC3 Test of Surfaces in the Outer Solar System \citep{fraser2012}.
+In the $g$, $r$, and $J$ band data, at low values of $PC^1_{grJ}<0.4$, the gap is less apparent and the spectral slopes of these objects more closely resemble the BrightIR surface type even for the few objects with $PC^2_{grJ}<-0.13$ and $PC^1_{grJ}<0.4$.
 The FaintIR surface classification has a limited range of optical colors in the red, and includes the vast majority of the objects typically referred to as cold classical TNOs, which have low eccentricity and low inclination orbits.
 The BrightIR surface classification is closer to the reddening curve and explores the full range of optical and NIR surfaces.
-The range of surface colors in the two classifications can be reproduced using a mixture with one neutral and two different red materials, see \citet{fraser2021} for details, which would be expected if the two surface classifications formed in different regions of the proto-planetesimal disk.
+The range of surface colors in the two classifications can be reproduced using a mixture with one neutral and two different red materials as was done in \citet{fraser2012}, see \citet{fraser2021} for details for the Col-OSSOS sample.
+Multiple different compositional materials with different surface reflectivity would be expected if the two surface classifications formed in different regions of the proto-planetesimal disk (this model is agnostic as to the specific material composition and only uses a surface reflectivity).
 The two surface classifications of \citet{fraser2021} provides a powerful diagnostic tool for determining the current orbital distribution of the two surface classifications and the implications of this distribution on the formation and evolution of the outer Solar System.